georgeOsdDev/jekytrum/README.md

 ## Philosophy

 * **Reactive**

   Jekytrum works reactive with source content.
   When markdown files are created/modified/deleted, Jekytrum converts markdown to html automatically.
   And created html will given an url without server restart.
   (Live reloading feature will be available soon)

 * **Hackable**

-  You can use any custome converter as you like.
+  You can use or create any custom converter as you like.
   There are 4 default converter based on [Scalamd](https://github.com/chirino/scalamd), [Pegdown](https://github.com/sirthias/pegdown), [GithubAPI](https://developer.github.com/v3/markdown/), and NonConverter.
   And you can use any custom theme as you like.